Land Rover Range Rover Reviews

 All-aluminum body structure; available supercharged V8 power; inspired handling characteristics; fantastic off-road capabilities

 Model Overview:The Land Rover Range Rover is now in its fourth generation.
 And while it retains the same basic shape it's always had, much has changed.
-For starters, Land Rover shaved an incredible 700 pounds from its curb weight, which is now down to 4,850 pounds.
-This was accomplished by the use of aluminum, which now makes up the entire unibody and both front and rear subframes.
+For starters, Land Rover shaved and incredible 700 pounds from its curb weight, now down to 4,850 pounds.
+This was achieved thanks to aluminum, which now comprises the entire unibody as well as both front and rear subframes.

 Range Rovers include 19-inch alloy wheels, auto-leveling xenon headlights, power-folding and heated exterior mirrors, heated, rain-sensing wipers, front and rear parking sensors with display, grained leather in one of three colors, a choice of veneer appliques, power seating with heated front seats, a 380-watt Meridian sound system, three-zone climate control, Bluetooth hands-free connectivity, hard disk navigation on an 8-inch touchscreen and satellite and HD radio.

 Upgrading to the HSE adds 20-inch wheels, several more interior leather choices, and heated rear seats.
 Supercharged models are similarly equipped but feature 21-inch wheels, in addition to the more powerful engine.
 Finally the Autobiography comes with all the bells and whistles, including adaptive xenon headlights, 17 interior leather options, perforated climate-controlled front seats that also feature multi-mode massage functionality, power reclining rear bench seat, a leather headliner, 4-zone climate control, programmable ambient lighting, adaptive cruise control and blindspot monitor, an even more powerful Meridian audio system, and a rear seat entertainment with twin touchscreen displays.